-Each year we celebrate Halloween, Christmas, and Valentine's Day.
+Each year we celebrate the seasons of Fall, Winter, and Spring as well as Valentine's Day at the end of the school day.
+Students are invited to bring a treat to the class to celebrate their birthday.
 Normally, there will be no birthday parties for either students or teachers held in the classroom; however, special exceptions to this policy may be granted by the classroom teacher.
 The intent of these exceptions is to be consistent in individual classrooms, and instructional time should not be interrupted.
-It is suggested that parties be held at the end of the day.